ethereum/EIPs/EIPS/eip-draft-app-keys.md

 The text data may be any arbitrary UTF-8 string.
 If the key is not present, the empty string must be returned.
 ```

-One can think of other authentification methods and even use some of them alongside the url-resolution method through ENS.
+One can think of other authentication methods and even use some of them alongside the url-resolution method through ENS.
 We mention other methods in the [Rationale](#Rationale) section.

 We suggest for instance to also add an `authorEthAddress` text metadata field that can be used to authenticate messages from the application, with for instance a sign challenge.